km13oj/km13oj.github.io/README.md

 # km13oj Portfolio Site

 ## Welcome to my standin portfolio website.
-This repo is where I'm building a new portfolio.
+This repo is where I built my first portfolio site.
-## You're obviously lost, but surprisingly curious.
-If you have any questions about my code, or want to yell at me for using too much marbled paper, please reach out at kmeyerto@gmail.com.
+## If you have any questions or comments about my code, please reach out at kmeyerto@gmail.com.

 # Prerequisites